Unirep/Unirep/packages/docs/docs/contracts-api/helpers.md

 // generate the signature
 const signature = genSignature(
-    address,     // the address of unirep contract signer,      // the signer of the attester epochLength, // the epoch length of the attester
+    address,     // the address of UniRep contract signer,      // the signer of the attester epochLength, // the epoch length of the attester
 )

-// sign up with unirep contract const tx = await unirep.attesterSignUpViaRelayer(
+// sign up with UniRep contract const tx = await unirep.attesterSignUpViaRelayer(
     signer.address,
     epochLength,